peterszerzo/scaling-tricks-for-geo/README.md

 At this point, I really got used to Backbone views, and so, inspired by Shirley's code examples, I ended up splitting up my d3 code into methods of a custom view object - methods that copy a Backbone view's API and thus behave like any other view my app uses.

+	/*
-	// Extend from Backbone's view to have access to an event system
+	 *  Extend from Marionette.js' Object constructor to have access to an event system
+	 *  and an initialize method.
+	 */
-	//   and a more expressive constructor definition. stg.GeoView = Backbone.View.extend({
+	stg.GeoView = Marionette.Object.extend({

+		/*
+	     * Backbone's initializer called when an instance is created.
-		// Set container and data.
+	     * Sets container and data.
+	     */
 		initialize: function(options) {},

+		/*
+	     * Render visualization, set attributes and event listeners.
+	     * Called only when the data changes.
+	     */
 		render: function() {},

-		// Render svg content.
-		render: function() {},
+		/*

-		// Render the visualizations svg container and an inside group.
-Store these on the instance.
+	     * Render the visualizations svg container and an inside group.
-		//   Called from within this.render().
+	     * Store these on the instance.
+	     */
-		_renderSvgContainer: function() {},
+		renderSvgContainer: function() {},

-		// Update attributes.
+		/*
+	     * Set or update attributes.
 Called within render, and as a lightweight update method
-		//   when the data doesn't change, but its presentation does (e.g. when a map is recolored).
+	     *   when the data doesn't change, but its presentation does (e.g. when a map is recolored).
+	     */
+		setAttributes: function() {},

+		/*
+	     * Get class name for a feature.
+	     * Use _model references to have access to attributes and instance methods.
+	     */
-		updateAttributes: function(feature) {
+		getFeatureClass: function(feature) {},

-			var model = feature._model;
-		},
+		/*

-		// Unbind event listeners and remove elements.
+	     * Destroys view by unbinding event listeners and removing dom elements.
+	     */
 		destroy: function() {}

 	});